cmougan/xAIAuditing/README.md

 This repository contains the code for the paper Discrimination Audits via the Explanation Space, which is available on ...

+To run the code, you need to install the packages listed in `requirements_tutorial.txt`.
+The code is written in Python 3.10
 ```python
 from nobias import ExplanationAudit
 import pandas as pd